340:40-13-5. Child care provider contracts

 (5) knowing a client's EBT personal identification number (PIN);

-(6) refusing unlimited access by a parent or caretaker to the areas of the facility used for child care during the hours of operation;
+(6) refusing a parent or caretaker unlimited access to the facility areas used for child care during operation hours;

-(7) failing to ensure the parent or caretaker records accurate time and attendance information on the POS machine.During the school year when a child is approved for a blended unit type or any time part-time care is approved, the parent or caretaker is only required to enter one swipe per day to record attendance because the number or hours the child attends does not affect provider payment;
+(7) failing to ensure the parent or caretaker records accurate time and attendance information using the POS machine or the ECC Connect mobile app.
+When a child is approved for a blended unit type or part-time care, the parent or caretaker is only required to record attendance one time per day because the number or hours the child attends does not affect the child care provider payment amount;

-(8) charging a client receiving subsidized child care more than the DHS rate for days and hours authorized by DHS; • 4
+(8) charging a client receiving subsidized child care more than the OKDHS rate for days and hours OKDHS authorizes; • 4

-(9) charging a client receiving subsidized child care an allowable fee when not charged to non-DHS participants; • 5
+(9) charging a client receiving subsidized child care an allowable fee when not charged to non-OKDHS participants; • 5

 (10) failing to post all of the facility's rates and fees;

-(11) charging or requiring a client to swipe attendance for days and hours outside of client's child care plan when those days and hours are a requirement of the provider, not a choice of the client; • 4
+(11) charging or requiring a client to record attendance for days and hours outside of client's child care plan when those days and hours are a requirement imposed by the child provider and not the client's choice; • 4

-(14) claiming payment for care given for any hours in an unlicensed collaborative classroom;
+(14) claiming child care payment for care given for any hours in an unlicensed collaborative classroom;

-(15) moving the children from the agreed upon location shown in the contract and claiming for services at the other location without prior, written approval from AFS Child Care Subsidy staff;
+(15) moving the children from the agreed upon location shown in the contract and claiming for services at the other location without prior, approval from AFS Child Care Subsidy Unit staff;

-(16) moving the POS machine without receiving prior, written approval from AFS Child Care Subsidy staff per subsection (f) of this Section;
+(16) moving the POS machine or submitting electronic claims without receiving prior, approval from AFS Child Care Subsidy Unit staff, per subsection (f) of this Section;

-(17) failing to inform DHS of a change in facility status, legal business entity, ownership of the business, or the responsible person at least 30-calendar days in advance of the change;
+(17) failing to inform OKDHS of a change in facility status, legal business entity, business ownership, or the responsible person at least 30-calendar days in advance of the change;

-(18) failing to inform DHS in writing within 10-calendar days of any person who has an ownership or controlling interest in, or is an agent or managing employee of the child care business, who was convicted of a criminal offense related to such person's involvement under Titles XVIII, XIX, or XX of the Social Security Act;
+(18) failing to inform OKDHS in writing within 10-calendar days of any person who has an ownership or controlling interest in, or is an agent or managing employee of, the child care business, who was convicted of a criminal offense related to such person's involvement under Titles XVIII, XIX, or XX of the Social Security Act;

 (19) failing to allow full access to the facility's premises and personnel to investigate a complaint;

-(20) failing to report the income from the child care business within 10-calendar days to his or her AFS worker when receiving benefits;
+(20) failing to report the new child care business income within 10-calendar days of first receipt to the child care provider's AFS worker when he or she receives benefits;

 (22) subcontracting services to another provider; or

-(23) breaching the contract signed by the provider with the DHS EBT contractor.
+(23) breaching the contract the child care provider signs with the OKDHS EBT contractor.

-(b) The date on the certificate of completion must be dated no earlier than 30-calendar days before the date the owner signs the contract.
+(b) The date on the certificate of completion must be is dated no earlier than 30-calendar days before the date the child care program owner signs the contract.

 (1) decide no further action is needed;